 However, a settlement agreement is not something to jump into without preparation.
 A party who wants to maximize their recovery and protect themselves in a settlement will likely need to put in a substantial amount of prep work.

 Getting ready to settle a breach of contract case can be light work when an experienced breach of contract lawyer is at the helm.
-At Massingill, our breach of contract lawyers have decades of combined experience, and we can guide our clients through any type of contract dispute.
+At Massingill, our lawyers have decades of combined experience, and we can guide our clients through any type of contract dispute.
 Those who are contemplating a breach of contract settlement should give us a call if they need help.

 A Party Should Know Their Needs and Priorities